Why Do Men Sleep Better Than Women?

 Oral contraceptive use, which alters the levels of sex hormones circulating, could also have an influence on circadian rhythm.

-There have been strong associations reported between insomnia and third trimester pregnancy, menopause, and the late-luteal phase of the menstrual cycle.
+There have been strong associations reported between poor sleep and third trimester pregnancy, menopause, and the late-luteal phase of the menstrual cycle.
 Imbalances in estrogen and progesterone levels are suggested causes of shifts in sleep patterns in women.
 Because progesterone’s metabolite, allopregnenolone, is a GABA agonist, it promotes GABA function.
 GABA is an important inhibitory neurotransmitter, necessary for supporting sleep and mood.

 Estrogen, Estradiol (E2), and Serotonin